LongxingTan/open-retrievals/examples/README.md

 ## Common questions

-- If grad_norm during training is always zero, consider to change fp16 or bf16
+The grad_norm during training is always zero?
+- consider to change fp16 or bf16

-- If the fine-tuned embedding performance during inference is worse, check whether the pooling_method is correct, and the prompt is the same as training
+The fine-tuned embedding performance during inference is worse than original?
+- check whether the pooling_method is correct
+- check whether the prompt is the same as training for LLM